alvaro-escalante/housestyles/README.md

 This will install all the dependencies found in `package.json`, then run the local server through the `gulp` command.

-> Note: The `node_modules` folder will not be pushed to the repository as the .gitignore file is present on the repo
+> Note: The `node_modules` folder will not be pushed to the repository as the .gitignore file is present on the repo.

 ###### Note for Windows users with Git Bash: you may need to run 'npm run setup' a couple of times for it to finally work.